Finding the Right Pants – The Struggle

 If the pants are designed with a cuff that fits tight around the ankle, then they should reach the ankle and cover it.
-These types of pants can grip too tightly and create issues if they’re too short and grabbing your calf instead.
+These types of pants can grip too tightly and create issues if they’re too short and grab your calf instead.

-What feels fine for a 3 mile hike may not feel fine at the 8 mile mark.
+What feels fine for a 3-mile hike may not feel fine at the 8-mile mark.

 Personally, I prefer pants with a wider bottom.
 You want them long enough that they cover the top of the boot, but not so long that you walk on them.

 If they’re too short, they can become caught in the back of your hiking boot or shoe as you walk.
 Too long and you’ll be yanking them up all day.